puckel/docker-airflow/README.md

 ## Build

-For example, if you need to install [Extra Packages](https://pythonhosted.org/airflow/installation.html#extra-package), edit the Dockerfile and than build-it.
+For example, if you need to install [Extra Packages](https://pythonhosted.org/airflow/installation.html#extra-package), edit the Dockerfile and then build it.

         docker build --rm -t puckel/docker-airflow .

 ## Usage

-By default, docker-airflow run Airflow with **SequentialExecutor** :
+By default, docker-airflow runs Airflow with **SequentialExecutor** :

         docker run -d -p 8080:8080 puckel/docker-airflow

-If you want to run other executor, you've to use the docker-compose.yml files provided in this repository.
+If you want to run another executor, use the other docker-compose.yml files provided in this repository.

 For **LocalExecutor** :